- What is Cipro?

 The liver metabolizes antibiotic medicines through a series of enzymes.
 Absorption in the gastrointestinal tract may also require specific conditions.

-That’s why we should be careful about what to eat and drink when we’re taking regular meds.
-Otherwise, their action can be either prolonged or weakened by our dietary habits.
+You should be careful about what to eat and drink when taking regular meds.
+Otherwise, their action can be either prolonged or weakened by your dietary habits.

 What are the best foods to take Cipro with?

 It is recommended to take Cipro with food.
-And you can make a smart move and take foods that help you control your infection.
+And a smart move would be to eat foods that help you control your infection.